bbux/t3/README.md

 # t3 - QLearning Comparison for Tic-Tac-Toe
-Part of homework for ENPM808F Robot Learning at Fall 2017 at the University of Maryland
+Part of homework for ENPM808F Robot Learning, Fall 2017 at the University of Maryland

 Performs training and evaluation of a Table based and a Neural Network based approach to QLearning on a Tic Tac Toe game